ignaciolinari/beyond-the-cutoff/README.md

 - `pyproject.toml` defines dependencies and tooling (ruff, mypy, pytest, etc.).
 - Pre-commit hooks enforce formatting and linting.
 - Configurable evaluation pipelines with Hydra or pydantic settings.
-- Ollama streamlines downloading and running lightweight (≤4B) models in Q4/Q8 formats optimized for MLX.
+- Ollama (optional) streamlines downloading and running lightweight (≤4B) models in Q4/Q8 formats optimized for MLX when you switch to Phi or other quantized builds.

 ### Configuration

-- Primary settings live in `configs/default.yaml` and are validated by `beyond_the_cutoff.load_config()` (default base model: `microsoft/Phi-3-mini-4k-instruct`).
+- Primary settings live in `configs/default.yaml` and are validated by `beyond_the_cutoff.load_config()` (default base model: `HuggingFaceTB/SmolLM2-135M`).
 - Paths in the config resolve relative to the repository root so you can keep environment-specific overrides minimal.
 - Provide alternate configuration files per experiment and pass their paths to `load_config` when needed.

 ### Model Handling

-- Keep local models lightweight (Phi-3 mini, Qwen 2.5 3B) via Ollama (`ollama pull qwen2.5:3b`), Hugging Face MLX checkpoints, or GGUF conversions.
+- Start with compact checkpoints such as `HuggingFaceTB/SmolLM2-135M` (default) or other sub-1B models you can run via Transformers/MLX; keep Ollama around for heavier upgrades like Phi-3 mini or Qwen 3B when you need higher quality.
 - For 7B–8B models rely on quantized (Q4) variants and load them only when you have spare memory; close heavy processes before inference.
 - Sync fine-tuned checkpoints from Colab/Kaggle back into the local `models/` directory; keep quantized copies tailored to the local machine.
 - Manage caches under `~/.cache/beyond-the-cutoff/` or within Ollama to avoid repeated downloads.